 (1) Things to consider before teaching your child to read Chinese

-- Observation and listening/speaking skills are the absolute priority for learning a language. 看听说读写 (look, listen, speak, read, write) is the natural order as I have explained here.
+- Observation and listening/speaking skills are the absolute priority for learning a language. 看听说读写 (look, listen, speak, read, write) is the natural order.

 - Although older children and adults may be able to learn to speak and read Chinese simultaneously, most people, especially young children, need a solid listening/speaking foundation.